-There is a single wound in the groin which will be dressed.
-Leave this in place until it falls off.
-If it hasn't fallen off within a week it can be safely removed at this point.
+There is a single wound in the groin (with an open repair) or three small wounds (with a laparoscopic repair) which will be dressed.
+An umbilical hernia repair will have a small wound just below the umbilicus.
+Leave these in place until they fall off.
+If they haven't fallen off within a week they can be safely removed at this point.
 It is perfectly safe to allow the dressing to get wet whilst in the shower - simply dab dry with a towel - this also applies to the exposed wound once the dressing have been removed.
 There will be a dissolving stitch beneath the skin that does not need to be removed.

 This is an unusual occurrence but if it does happen it's usually on day 4 or 5.
 If the wound becomes red, painful and swollen please contact Dr Renaut's office or if he is not available your local GP.
 A short course of antibiotics may be necessary.